-- 63. On June 9, 2025, at exactly 4 p.m.
-Eastern Time, an Opinion Commentary written by the Secretary appeared in the online version of the all Street Jo rnal.
-In the column, the Secretary announced he was totally reconstituting the Advisory Committee for Immunization Practices (ACIP) and retiring the 17 current members of the committee.
-58 - 64.
-The 17 members of the ACIP first learned of their terminations from a all StreetJo rnal column.
+- 63. In addition to hiring individuals opposed to settled science, the Secretary completely overhauled the membership of the ACIP for pretextual reasons. - 64.
+On June 9, 2025, at exactly 4 p.m.
+Eastern Time, an Opinion Commentary written by the Secretary appeared in the online version of the Wall Street Journal.
+In the column, the Secretary announced he was "totally reconstituting the Advisory Committee for Immunization Practices (ACIP)" and "retiring the 17 current members of the committee."58 - 65.
+The 17 members of the ACIP first learned of their terminations from a Wall Street Journal column.
 A few hours after the column appeared online, each of the 17 members received an email that stated: